Kensington and Richmond line of the LSWR: Rationalisation

 Gunnersbury station was reduced from five to two tracks in July 1932.
 With these alterations came the closure of the Chiswick Curve and a consequential reduction to double track south of the station.
 It took from 1932 until 23 January 1950 for the British Transport Commission to transfer the Turnham Green to Hammersmith section to London transport.
 British Railways finalised the change by removing the connections at Richmond between the former Kensington line and the Windsor line.

 The present day

 The section of the former Kensington and Richmond line between Studland Road Junction and Turnham Green continues in use by the District Line and the Piccadilly Line of Transport for London.
-The section from Turnham Green to Richmond is used by the District Line, and south-west from Gunnersbury also by North London Line trains.
+The section from Turnham Green to Richmond is used by the District line, and south-west from Gunnersbury also by London Overground trains.
 The section from Studland Road Junction to Richmond Junction, near Kensington (Olympia, formerly Addison Road) has no railway use.